tabler/tabler/pages/_docs/buttons.md

 ## Social buttons

-A button can be formatted to link to a social website
+You can use the icons of popular social networking sites, which users are familiar with.
+Thanks to buttons with social media icons users can share content or follow a website with just one click, without leaving the website.

 {% capture code %}
 {% for button in site.socials %}